ChickTechRDU/rpi-wordpress-screen/README.md

         if post_date > last_commented_date:
             last_commented_date = post_date
             print("a new post just came up on ", blog.base_url, "at ", last_commented_date)
-            blog.comment_on_post(latest_post['id'],"Hello there, do you want to be my friend!") time.sleep(3) # wait 3s before doing anything else.
+            blog.comment_on_post(latest_post['id'],"Hello there, this is $myname, do you want to be my friend!") time.sleep(3)
 ```

 Some things that you can try:

 - Find the name of the author of the post from the rest api and use that in your program to post a personalized comment.
-- Right now, your bot only posts a hardcoded comment.
-Modify your program to take an input from you for a comment and post that to your friend's blog.
+- Right now, your bot only posts the same comment every time.
+Modify your program to take an input from you and post that to your friend's blog.

 ### Pulling weather data from the internet